ezequiel-de-vita/tryhackme-splunk-vpn-analysis/README.md

 - Which user is linked to a specific source IP address?
 - How many VPN connections originated from all countries except a trusted one?
-- How many VPN events are tied to a specific IP address?

 These questions are representative of common SOC tasks such as basic triage, anomaly identification, and contextual investigation.